jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Annotating Documents/Editing and Annotating Document Formats other than PDF.md

 # Editing and Annotating Document Formats other than PDF

-For PDF we have FoxIt, SumatraPDF, etc. See also [[Using an external PDF viewer, annotator & editor]].
+For PDF we have FoxIt, SumatraPDF, etc. See also [[../General Design Choices/Using an external PDF viewer, annotator & editor]].

 However, we've noted elsewhere that we want/need to support a few more base formats at least: